Tangle-tree duality in abstract separation systems: Terminology and basic facts

 The set of all unoriented separations $s=\{\vs,\sv\}\sub\vS$ will be denoted by~$S$.
 If $\vs=\sv$, we call both $\vs$ and $s$ {\em degenerate\/}.
 A~set~$V\!$, clearly, has exactly one degenerate oriented separation: the separation~$(V,V)$.

-When a separation is introduced notationally ahead of its elements, and denoted by a single letter~$s$, say, then its elements will subsequently be denoted as $\vs$ and~$\sv$. \footnote{It is meaningless here to ask which is which: neither $\vs$ nor $\sv$ is a well-defined object just given~$s$.
-But given one of them, both the other and $s$ will be well defined.
-They may be degenerate, in which case $s = \{\vs\} = \{\sv\}$.} Given a set $S'\sub S$ of unoriented separations, we write $\vSdash := \bigcup S'\sub\vS$ \COMMENT{} for the set of all the orientations of its elements.
-With the ordering and involution induced from~$\vS$, this is again a separation system. \footnote{For $S'=S$, our definition of $\vSdash$ is consistent with the existing meaning of~$\vS$.}
+When a separation is introduced notationally ahead of its elements, and denoted by a single letter~$s$, say, then its elements will subsequently be denoted as $\vs$ and~$\sv$. \COMMENT{} Given a set $S'\sub S$ of unoriented separations, we write $\vSdash := \bigcup S'\sub\vS$ \COMMENT{} for the set of all the orientations of its elements.
+With the ordering and involution induced from~$\vS$, this is again a separation system. \COMMENT{}

 Separations of sets, and their orientations, are clearly an instance of this if we identify $\{A,B\}$ with $\{(A,B),(B,A)\}$.

 If there are binary operations $\vee$ and~$\wedge$ on our separation system~$\vS$ such that $\vr\vee\vs$ is the supremum and $\vr\wedge\vs$ the infimum of $\vr$ and~$\vs$ in~$\vS$, we call $(\vS,\le\,,\!{}^*,\vee,\wedge)$ a {\em universe\/} of (oriented) separations.
 By~\eqref{invcomp}, it satisfies De~Mor\-gan's law: